-Item 3c - Operator's dwelling
+Item 3c - Producer's Dwelling

-Record the value code which includes the value of the operator's dwelling if it is not owned by the operation and recorded in Section 30.
+Record the value code which includes the value of the producer's dwelling if it is not owned by the operation and recorded in Section 33.
 Exclude other personal use homes, such as vacation or second homes.

-Item 3d - Other real estate
+Item 3d - Real Estate

-Record the value code which includes the value of any other farms, residential rental, commercial, industrial, or other real estate owned by members of the operator's household.
+Record the value code which includes the value of any other farms, residential rental, commercial, industrial, or other real estate owned by members of the producer's household.
 Include other personal use homes, such as vacation or second homes.

-Item 3e - Other businesses
+Item 3e - Other Businesses